mother-of-all-self-hosting/mash-playbook/docs/services/system.md

 ########################################################################
 ```

-[Default configuration](https://gitlab.com/etke.cc/roles/ssh/-/blob/main/defaults/main.yml) is good enough as-is, but we strongly suggest you to **verify everything before applying any changes!**, otherwise you may lock yourself out.
+The [default configuration](https://gitlab.com/etke.cc/roles/ssh/-/blob/main/defaults/main.yml) is good enough as-is, but we strongly suggest you to **verify everything before applying any changes!**, otherwise you may lock yourself out of the server.

+With this configuration, the default `/etc/ssh/sshd_config` file on your server will be replaced by a new one, managed by the [ssh role](https://gitlab.com/etke.cc/roles/ssh) (see its [templates/etc/ssh/sshd_config.j2](https://gitlab.com/etke.cc/roles/ssh/-/blob/main/templates/etc/ssh/sshd_config.j2) file).

-There are various of different configuration options - check the defaults and adjust them to your needs.
+There are various configuration options - check the defaults and adjust them to your needs.

 ### fail2ban